-Name of Allottee Number of Face value Amount received Balance as at 31 March 2021 shares allotted GS Wyvern Holding Limited 16,395,294 425 6,968 Green Rock B 2014 Limited (acting in its capacity as trustee of Green Stone A 2014 T 16,318,729 425 6,935 Canada Pension Plan Investment Board 16,470,588 425 7,000 Total 49,184,611 20,903
+Name of Allottee Number of Face value Amount received Balance as at 31 March 2021 shares allotted GS Wyvern Holding Limited 16,395,294 425 6,968 Green Rock B 2014 Limited (acting in its capacity as trustee of Green Stone A 2014 T 16,318,729 425 6,935 Canada Pension Plan Investment Board 16,470,588 425 7,000 Total 49,184,611 20,903 •

-Each Series A CCPS are non-cumulative and shall be entitled to a preferred rate of dividend of 0 0001% over the Equity Shares of the Company These are mandatorily convertible upon the occurrence of the earl issuance of CCPS but no later than 3 years from the date of allournent.
-Conversion shall occur at conversion price which will be computed in the manner as terms specified in board resolution passed for issua conversion into fixed number of equity shares given conversion price is not currently ascertainable, accordingly these CCPS have been recorded as financial liability and carried at amortised cost.
-These CCPS car during July 2021 (refer Note 16)
+Each Series A CCPS are non-cumulative and shall be entitled to a preferred rate of dividend of 0 0001% over the Equity Shares of the Company.
+These are mandatorily convertible upon the occurrence of the earliest of certain events as enumerated in terms specified in board resolution passed for issuance of CCPS but no later than 3 years from the date of allournent.
+Conversion shall occur at conversion price which will be computed in the manner as terms specified in board resolution passed for issuance of CCPS on the date of allournent.
+Conversion shall occur at conversion price which will be computed in the manner as terms specified in board resolution passed for issuance of CCPS on the date of allournent. conversion into fixed number of equity shares given conversion price is not currently ascertainable, accordingly these CCPS have been recorded as financial liability and carried at amortised cost.
+These CCPS carry a yield of 15 02%.
+These CCPS were converted to equity shares of the company during July 2021 (refer Note 16)

 The terms of conversion of CCPS include cap and floor prices for the computation of conversion ratio of the CCPS.
 These are considered as embedded derivatives and are accounted a FVTPL.
-The fair value of these
+The fair value of these embedded derivatives were Nil as at March 31, 2021